-In my last post about our budget blow out, I mentioned how we could have saved so much money if we’d free (or cheap) camped a lot more than we did.
+In my last post about our budget blow out, I mentioned how we could have saved so much money if we’d gone free camping (or at least cheap camping) a lot more than we did.

 But if you’re heading out on your own road trip around Australia and want to free camp, don’t let these same things stop you!